mazwat/mazwat.github.io/oop-ws.md

     3. A **greeting**. (this can be either audio or text)
     4. Perhaps when the animals **collide** they could utter their greeting then change direction
 6. The scene should be initiated by the ``Village class``.
-7. Your game should be built using objects and classes and make use of *properties, constructors, encapsulation, inheritance* and *polymorphism*.
+7. Your prototype game system should be built using objects and classes and make use of *properties, constructors, encapsulation, inheritance* and *polymorphism*.